HarryChui/cmubtg-website/README.md

   probably get dependency vulnerability warnings, but this unfortunately a normal aspect of npm development.

+- To start the Strapi backend navigate to the `backend/` directory and run `npm run develop`.
+  The Strapi admin site will then be open at `localhost:1337/admin`.
+Navigate to this site.
+  Create a user and log in.
+On the left bar, go to "Settings", then click on "Roles" under "USERS & PERMISSIONS PLUGIN".
+Click on "Public".
+Scroll to the "Permissions" box and click "find" and "findone" for both the category and member tabs.
+Then click save on the top right.

-- To edit and see your changes take place in real time, start a local development server by running `npm start`.
+- To edit and see your changes take place in real time, navigate to the `frontend/` directory.
+Start a local development server by running `npm start`.
   This should open a new browser tab at `localhost:3000` with the cmubtg.com homepage after it loads.

 > While running a server, your changes will 'hot reload' instantly on most
 > changes.
 If it looks like something isn't automatically refreshing, as is the